 At Gym 01 we teach a hybrid style of Kickboxing which can be most closely associated with Dutch Kickboxing, or K1.
 Head coach Gareth has practised and studied in Karate, American Kickboxing and Muay Thai.
 This style of Kickboxing encompasses lots of techniques from all three styles, including clinch work and elbows not often found in other Kickboxing styles.

 Kickboxing at Gym 01 is overseen by Gareth Johnson, a Black Belt in Karate, and in Kickboxing along with a 3rd Khan in Muay Thai.
 He has competed in Karate, K1, Muay Thai, Boxing and MMA and has trained British Champions in Muay Thai and K1.
 Head coach of the junior classes, Jade Barker is a Black Belt in Taekwondo and has competed in K1 and MMA at a professional level.
-Assistant coaches Oliver Southern (also a MMA assistant coach) has competed in K1 professionally, and Michael Lucy who regularly trains in Thailand and has competed in K1.
+Assistant coaches Ian Hollinshead (also a Junior assistant coach) has competed in K1 professionally, and Michael Lucy who regularly trains in Thailand and has competed in K1.

 Classes at Gym 01 are split into three groups in order to cater for all of our members.
 Beginners, Fundamentals and Intermediate to Advanced.
 If you want to progress into the Intermediate to Advanced you can train in the Beginners classes and tick off a certain amount of techniques in order to qualify for the classes.
 In our fundamental classes the beginner techniques are taught along with more fitness based pad work.
 Our intermediate to advanced classes cover an array of techniques and drills, with optional sparring after most classes.
 We have a grading system and there is also the opportunity to compete, both of which are completely voluntary.